 We believe that PSHE permeates the ethos of the school, encompassing our School vision: ‘I praise you because You made me in an amazing and wonderful way.’
 (NCB Psalm 139:14), and our Christian values of Responsibility, Respect, Honesty, Thoughtfulness and Perseverance.
 PSHE can take place in lessons and informally in the attitudes, relationships and behaviour of our whole school including parents, governors and members of the community.

 All pupils feel safe and secure.
-It is important that all staff make it clear and that pupils are aware that their contributions and opinions are valued.
+They are aware that their contributions and opinions are valued.
 School is a place that is warm and welcoming where all care for each other and give support.
 The personal development of our pupils is at the core of all our teaching and the wider life of the school.
-The curriculum, is designed to promote their own development, enabling them to make choices that will affect them now and in the future.
+By the time children leave our school they will have: